blockscout/docs/devs/autoscout.md

 * **RPC URL\***: The archive node url (https://your-rpc-url)
 * **WS URL**: The websocket url (wss://ws.your-websocket-url)
 * **Custom Domain**: You can use a custom domain for your instance but must configure your DNS and add a DNS `CNAME` record pointing to `autoscout.cname.blockscout.com`
-* **Public RPC URL**: Enables 'add to Metamask button'.
+* **Public RPC URL**: Enables 'add to MetaMask button'.
 Can be the same as the RPC URL if this is a public node.
 * **WalletConnect project ID:** Enables the ability for Read and Write functionality with smart contracts.
 [Learn more about setting one up here](../setup/configuration-options/walletconnect-project-id-for-contract-read-write.md).

 ### Branding